Diederik Kingma

 Variational Autoencoders

-Kingma and Max Welling introduced Auto-Encoding Variational Bayes in a 2013 preprint.
+Kingma and Max Welling introduced Auto-Encoding Variational Bayes in a 2013 preprint, later associated with ICLR 2014.
 The paper gave a scalable way to train deep latent-variable models by combining variational inference, neural networks, stochastic gradient optimization, and the reparameterization trick.
+The arXiv record describes efficient inference and learning for directed probabilistic models with continuous latent variables and intractable posterior distributions.

 The resulting variational autoencoder became one of the core model families in generative AI.
 A VAE learns an encoder that maps data into a latent distribution and a decoder that maps latent samples back into data.
 This made latent-space modeling, approximate inference, semi-supervised learning, representation learning, and compressed generative modeling much more practical.